Vitamin C: Animal synthesis

+Non-synthesizers

-Some mammals have lost the ability to synthesize vitamin C, including simians and tarsiers, which together make up one of two major primate suborders, Haplorrhini.
+Some mammals have lost the ability to synthesize vitamin C, including simians and tarsiers, which together make up one of two major primate suborders, Haplorhini.
 This group includes humans.
-The other more primitive primates (Strepsirrhini) have the ability to make vitamin C. Synthesis does not occur in most bats nor in species in the rodent family Caviidae, which includes guinea pigs and capybaras, but does occur in other rodents, including rats and mice.
+The other more primitive primates (Strepsirrhini) have the ability to make vitamin C. Synthesis does not occur in some species in the rodent family Caviidae, which includes guinea pigs and capybaras, but does occur in other rodents, including rats and mice.

-Reptiles and older orders of birds make ascorbic acid in their kidneys.
-Recent orders of birds and most mammals make ascorbic acid in their liver.
+Synthesis does not occur in most bat species, but there are at least two species, frugivorous bat Rousettus leschenaultii and insectivorous bat Hipposideros armiger, that retain (or regained) their ability of vitamin C production.
 A number of species of passerine birds also do not synthesize, but not all of them, and those that do not are not clearly related; it has been proposed that the ability was lost separately a number of times in birds.
 In particular, the ability to synthesize vitamin C is presumed to have been lost and then later re-acquired in at least two cases.
-The ability to synthesize vitamin C has also been lost in about 96% of fish (the teleosts).
+The ability to synthesize vitamin C has also been lost in about 96% of extant fish (the teleosts).

-Most tested families of bats (order Chiroptera), including major insect and fruit-eating bat families, cannot synthesize vitamin C. A trace of gulonolactone oxidase was detected in only 1 of 34 bat species tested, across the range of 6 families of bats tested.
-There are at least two species of bats, frugivorous bat (Rousettus leschenaultii) and insectivorous bat (Hipposideros armiger), that retain (or regained) their ability of vitamin C production.

-Some of these species (including humans) are able to make do with the lower amounts available from their diets by recycling oxidised vitamin C.

-On a milligram consumed per kilogram of body weight basis, most simian species consume the vitamin in amounts 10 to 20 times higher than what is recommended by governments for humans.
-This discrepancy constitutes much of the basis of the controversy on current recommended dietary allowances.
-It is countered by arguments that humans are very good at conserving dietary vitamin C, and are able to maintain blood levels of vitamin C comparable with simians on a far smaller dietary intake, perhaps by recycling oxidized vitamin C.
+On a milligram consumed per kilogram of body weight basis, simian non-synthesizer species consume the vitamin in amounts 10 to 20 times higher than what is recommended by governments for humans.
+This discrepancy constituted some of the basis of the controversy on human recommended dietary allowances being set too low.
+However, simian consumption does not indicate simian requirements.
+Merck's veterinary manual states that daily intake of vitamin C at 3–6 mg/kg prevents scurvy in non-human primates.
+By way of comparison, across several countries, the recommended dietary intake for adult humans is in the range of 1–2 mg/kg.